Everything You Need to Know About Menopause & Perimenopause

 Radiation, chemotherapy, and certain medications can also induce menopause.
 A rarer condition, known as primary ovarian insufficiency, also disrupts normal periods in women aged 40 or younger.
 A blood test may report signs of menopause and of very few eggs left in the ovaries.

-Symptoms and signs of menopause often start occurring during perimenopause.
+Indications of menopause often start occurring during perimenopause.
 They are the byproduct of reduced function of the ovaries and reproductive hormones, especially estrogen.

 • Hot flashes

 • Night sweats